Western United States and Canada

 Read More

-Boron for Better ROI
+Boron for better ROI

 West of the Rockies, crops can easily become boron deficient during drought periods, especially in soils with already low levels of available boron.
 Dry weather limits the availability of boron by restricting water flow, which transports available boron to the plant.
 In the PNW, growers have the opposite problem.
 Crops in this area are particularly susceptible to leaching, the loss of water-soluble plant nutrients from the soil due to rain and irrigation.